Black Hole Weather Forecasting with Deep Learning: A Pilot Study

+Recently, \cite{kochkov2021} proposed an end-to-end deep learning to accelerate computational fluid dynamics by improving approximations.

+It is noteworthy that there are works using deep learning applications to solve problems around black hole physics. \cite{Lin2020} proposed using CNNs to obtain black hole parameters from synthetic images obtained from simulations.
+They fed synthetic images to a traditional CNN with a multi-layer perceptron (MLP) attached to output the spin and magnetic flux from the system.
+Their model resulted in a high accuracy method that can recover spin and magnetic flux.
+Similarly, \cite{Gucht2020} proposed two neural networks, one to obtain parameters such as viewing angle, position angle, mass accretion rate, electron heating, and the black hole mass, the second to obtain the spin.
+They fed synthetic images from black hole shadows and obtained a model that accurately recovered mass and accretion rate.
+Finally, \cite{Lin2021} also proposed a data-driven model that can recover parameters from interferometric data and obtained a method to recover magnetic flux without reconstructed images.

-Here we address two interrelated questions.
-The first question is one of practical order: is it possible to obtain acceptable solutions of the fluid conservation equations (such as the Navier-Stokes equation) faster than an explicit numerical solver using DL techniques?
-The second question is more fundamental: can DL learn and forecast turbulence well?
+In this work we address two interrelated questions.
+The first question is a fundamental one: can DL learn and forecast the hydrodynamical evolution of astrophysical systems?
 Concretely, how good is it in predicting the future of a spatiotemporally chaotic system comprised by a turbulent fluid?
 If it is able to forecast the future, for how long is the quality of the forecast acceptable?
+The second question is one of practical order: is it possible to obtain acceptable solutions of the fluid conservation equations (such as the Navier-Stokes equation) faster than an explicit numerical solver using DL techniques?